Gaël Thomas

 while still in use

-the head is the most recently used blockstruct buf* bget(uint dev, uint blkno)
+the head is the most recently used blockstruct buf* bget(uint dev, uint blkno): return a

 diskvoid brelse(struct buf* b)